 - Main text

-- First page (pages)
+Title page (pages)

-The First page/s includes:
+The Title page/s includes:

 Abstract.
 The abstract of the articles, whose main text is in Bulgarian language should be written in Bulgarian and English.
 For publications that are all in English language, the abstract should only be in English language.
 It should be short and clear and concisely contain the following elements: